maximbaraliuc/odin-project-assessments/README.md

 ## THE ODIN PROJECT

+_A great, free and community based project for coding education and learning web development.
+The curriculum is project based._

+---

 This repository contains [**my solutions**](https://maximbaraliuc.github.io/odin-project-assessments/) for the projects that were done following the [paths](https://www.theodinproject.com/paths) on [THE ODIN PROJECT](https://www.theodinproject.com)

 ### Foundations path projects: